claraexmachina/keplr-chain-registry/README.md

 ## NOTE:

-- please check if the chain information file is in JSON format.
+- please submit the chain information file in JSON format.
 - Chain logos should be in PNG format in 256x256px resolution.
 Please also note that the images will be automatically cropped into a circle to be displayed on the wallet (See the sample image above)
 - RPC
     - Please check if the RPC node is not currently experiencing any issues/errors.
     - Please double-check if your chainId matches the RPC node’s chainId.
-    - Check if websocket connection is open.
+    - Make sure that websocket connection is open.
 - REST
     - Please check if the REST node is not currently experiencing any issues/errors.
     - Please double-check if your chainId matches the REST node’s chainId.